Viruses encapsulate their genetic cargo in a shell of proteins. These shells can form in various shapes and sizes.

 The shapes of the virus shells are important for developing vaccines against future viral infections.
 They provide target outlines of the virus for the immune system, which then creates a type of protein called antibodies that can bind to the viruses’ shells so they can no longer interact with human cells.

 Noroviruses account for 58 percent of all stomach bug outbreaks in the United States and cause 685 million cases worldwide each year.
-There are currently no antivirals treatments or vaccines against it.
+There are currently no antiviral treatments or vaccines against it.

 Joshua-Tor’s lab mainly studies the functions and structural biology of proteins and nucleic acids.
 The noroviruses provided a nice entry into hi-resolution cryo-electron microscopy.